Novel Time Domain Based Upper-Limb Prosthesis Control using Incremental Learning Approach: ATDM Feature Extraction Scheme for EMG-PR

 \subsection{LDA based Incremental Learning}

 Incremental learning is a method through which the model is trained incrementally using new data.
 The key advantage of incremental learning is that the generated model dynamically adapts to new patterns in the current model parameters.
-The linear discriminant analysis based classifier has the inherent advantage of low operational memory overheads.
+The linear discriminant analysis-based classifier has the inherent advantage of low operational memory overheads \cite{chu2015incremental}.
 This is due to its principle of operation where a single pooled co-variance matrix gets utilized irrespective of the number of presence of the classes.
-Let us assume that PDF (probability density function) for multivariate Gaussian distribution, $x \sim D (\mu, \xi)$ is:
+When this technique is used, the following benefits can be obtained: